jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     You can do it from scite editor (menu Tools) or by using specific bat file.
     Double click on it to see how to do.

     JTAG and BSL signatures (FF80h-FF88h) are protected against overwrite, typically during source file download.

     added signed number prefixes $ (hex), % (bin) and # (decimal) to supersede current BASE.

 	Added words ASM and ENDASM to create assembler words that are not interpretable by FORTH i.e. that are called by {CALL|INTERRUPT} and ended by {RET|RETI}.
 These so created words can be used only in ASSEMBLER context.

-	In the embedded assembler, added 3 backward BW1 BW2 BW3 and 3 forward FW1 FW2 FW3 jump labels to use with GOTO, ?GOTO.
+	In the embedded assembler, added 3 backward BW1 BW2 BW3 and 3 forward FW1 FW2 FW3 jump labels
+    to use with GOTO, ?GOTO.
     These labels are for single use (one jump for one label) but immediately reusable once resolved.

 	you can compile up to 32 threads vocabularies.

 	Memory management :
 	Fast Forth defines 4 levels of program memory with this words :
-		WIPE (and any system failure) that resets program memory, vectors interrupts and any DEFERred words, RST_HERE / RST_STATE that sets / resets the boundary of program protected against <reset> and COLD, PWR_HERE / PWR_STATE that sets / resets the boundary of program protected against power ON/OFF, and nothing, i.e. volatile program.
+		WIPE (and system failures) that resets program memory, vectors interrupts and any DEFERred words, RST_HERE/RST_STATE that sets/resets the boundary of program protected against <reset> and COLD, PWR_HERE/PWR_STATE that sets/resets the boundary of program protected against power ON/OFF, and nothing, i.e. volatile program.

 	You can download source files with hardware and/or software control flow (i.e. without line or char delays) up to:
 		134400  bds @ 500kHz
         268800  bds @ 1MHz
         614400  bds @ 2MHz